abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ...

 ```
-- **NOTE** It does not matter what FPGA we choose inintially in VIVADI tool because we are noe going to run an FPGA simulation, the up_counter_post_synthesis.v file is specifific to a open FPGA Architecture and to Xilinx particular architecture, but we are going to use this Xilinx tools only particularly for simulation purpose and for synthesis and simulation and so on.
+- **NOTE** It does not matter what FPGA we choose inintially in VIVADO tool because we are not going to run an FPGA simulation, the up_counter_post_synthesis.v file is specifific to a open FPGA Architecture and to Xilinx particular architecture, but we are going to use this Xilinx tools only particularly for simulation purpose and for synthesis and simulation and so on.